 The CFSRB wants to ensure that everyone is able to participate in its proceedings on an equal basis and will provide accommodation (alternate arrangements) for people who have needs related to any of the grounds listed in the Human Rights Code.
 For details, read the SJTO Accessibility and Accommodation Policy.

 If you need accommodation, please let your case processing officer know as soon as possible so that we can consider your request without delaying your hearing.
-Tell us what you need in order to participate in the CFSRB hearing or settlement facilitation and we will work with you to make the proceeding accessible.
+Tell us what you need in order to participate in the CFSRB hearing or mediation and we will work with you to make the proceeding accessible.
 If you need help making your request, call the CFSRB.

 Accessibility at CFSRB

 If you have any accessibility needs, let your case processing officer know as soon as possible.
 These are some of the accessibility features at CFSRB.

 The CFSRB holds hearings in locations across the province.
 All CFSRB hearing sites are wheelchair accessible.
 Many are equipped with automatic door openers.

-The CFSRB Toronto's hearing centre is at 655 Bay Street, 14th floor in Toronto between Elm Street and Gerrard Street.
-The building’s front doors and elevators are accessible to wheelchairs, scooters and other mobility devices, as are hearing rooms, mediation rooms, private meeting rooms, and washrooms.
+The CFSRB's Toronto hearing centre is at 655 Bay Street, 14th floor in Toronto between Elm Street and Gerrard Street.
+The building's front doors and elevators are accessible to wheelchairs, scooters and other mobility devices, as are hearing rooms, mediation rooms, private meeting rooms, and washrooms.
 The hearing rooms have adjustable lighting and sound amplification systems.

 It is best to do drop offs on side streets such as Walton Street to the north of 655 Bay Street or Elm Street to the south.
 Public parking, which includes accessible parking spots, is available underneath 655 Bay Street.
 The building is located close to the College and Dundas subway stops.
 The Dundas stop is wheelchair accessible.